food-drink

 Polaroid rooftop cars2

+If you're into sleek design and well-made cocktails, Aurea is the place.
 It sits on top of the Salles Hotel Malaga Centro and looks like it belongs in a travel magazine.
-There's also an infinity pool, just in case you needed another reason.

-They host flamenco nights on Wednesdays and indie band concerts throughout summer.
-The infinity pool is for hotel guests, but the bar area is open to all.
+The split-level terrace has wooden bars and tented seating.
+They host flamenco nights on Wednesdays and indie concerts throughout summer.
+There's an infinity pool for hotel guests, but the bar area is open to everyone.

-Location: Calle Marmoles, 6
+Calle Marmoles, 6.

 Chinitas Urban Sky